psqlpy-python/.github/profile/README.md

 <h2>New view on PostgreSQL with Rust and Python</h2>

-PsycoPG and AsyncPG inspire this project.
-We found that communication with the database can be faster and safer, and tried to implementa  new PostgreSQL driver in Rust for Python.
+PsycoPG and AsyncPG inspired this project.
+We found that communication with the database can be faster and safer, so we tried to implement a  new PostgreSQL driver in Rust for Python.

-You can read more information in our offical documentation: https://psqlpy-python.github.io/
+You can read more information in our official documentation: https://psqlpy-python.github.io/

 We have a Discord server for quick help and interesting solutions: https://discord.gg/ugNhzmhZ